-While Audi has confirmed the brand will introduce a gasoline-powered Q4 crossover SUV to slot between the Q3 and Q5, the automaker is also working on an electric Q4 e-tron which it previewed in concept form Tuesday at the 2019 Geneva International Motor Show.
+Audi is working on an electric Q4 e-tron which it previewed in concept form Tuesday at the 2019 Geneva International Motor Show.

 The market launch has been confirmed for late 2020, meaning we could see it arrive for the 2021 model year.

-The Q4 e-tron will be a different beast to the regular Q4, as Audi has confirmed it will be the brand's first model based on the Volkswagen Group's MEB dedicated EV platform.
-The regular Q4 will ride on VW Group's MQB platform.
-This distinction suggests the two vehicles will differ in appearance.
+The Q4 e-tron will be a different beast to most other Audis, as the brand has confirmed it will be its first model based on the Volkswagen Group's MEB dedicated EV platform.

 Audi Q4 e-tron concept